FedeDP/ncursesFM/README.md

 Ncurses File Manager for linux

 It has following features for now:
 * basic file/dir functions support: copy/paste/cut, new/remove, rename.
-Copy/cut: multiple file selection for copy works.
-To remove a file from "copy list" just press c/x again on it.
+Copy/cut: to remove a file previously selected for copy just press c/x again on it.
 * 2 tabs support.
 * iso mount support -> you must have fuseiso installed.
 * open files with $editor (settings defined) var.